lusend/website/src/pages/faculty/proposal/domestic.md

 </div>

-Please contact Audrey Hammond, Director of Development, by [email](mailto:agbeman@liberty.edu) or by phone (434-592-4204), to learn more about the proposal process.
+Please contact Audrey Hammond, Executive Director, by [email](mailto:agbeman@liberty.edu) or by phone (434-592-4204), to learn more about the proposal process.

 For all other inquiries, please email [lusend@liberty.edu](mailto:lusend@liberty.edu).